Imprint Archive – In Bloom

-The Botanical selections originated from an abundance of leftovers at flower markets and floriculture in Netherlands and India.
+On fabric, flower patterns are often depicted.
+Rather than using an artificial illustration of flowers this project uses real flowers to create unique fabric patterns.
+The flower selection originated from an abundance of leftovers at flower markets and floriculture in Netherlands and India.

-No chemicals where used only natural fixators and natural ingredients from the flowers themselves.
-A print method for textiles and on paper.
+No harmful chemicals were used and only natural fixers and ingredients from the flowers were incorporated.

-In the same rhythm of block printing each flower is repeatedly imprinted into the material with its color, form and imprint.
+In the same rhythm of block printing, each flower is repeatedly imprinted into the material with its colour, form and imprint.

-By removing the process of the perfect imprint one has to select the flower by it's form, color and botanical structure in its real dimensions.
+By removing the process of the perfect imprint one has to select the flower by its form, colour and botanical structure in its real dimensions.

-All prints have been fixated with natural decoctions.
-Flowers have been donated by floriculture and abundance at flower market.
+All prints have been fixed with natural chemicals.
+Flowers have been donated by floriculture and from left overs at flower markets.
 In the nature of natural dyeing techniques the process has been simplified through pressings and hammering.
-To revive the Block printing craft and nurture labour and practice to continue in the actual nature of an imprint.

 Design Academy Eindhoven Contextual Design MA, Biodesign William Myers Het nieuwe Instituut, Doen-materiaalprijs van abbe museum